zc/htmlchecker/README.rst

 That's a lot more helpful.

 Speaking of wild card matches, sometimes you want to ignore intermediate nodes.
-You can do this by using an elipsis at the top of a node that has intermediate nodes you want to ignore::
+You can do this by using an ellipsis at the top of a node that has intermediate nodes you want to ignore::

   <form>